emmalinkfire/Linkfire_Cross-Account-Replication/egress.md

 #### 👩‍💼Client Setup

 *ℹ️ This document should be sent to the client.
-It contians all of the steps required for the client to configure their S3 bucket to accept cross region replicated data from a Linkfire S3 bucket.*
+It contains all of the steps required for the client to configure their S3 bucket to accept cross region replicated data from a Linkfire S3 bucket.*